 The long-term social, environmental, and economic impacts of widespread adoption of this Roundup Ready technology in new crops are unknown, and a cause of concern.
 Many consumers—especially consumers overseas in major markets for the crops grown in this region—are concerned about the safety of genetically modified foods.

 The environment and economy of the Northern Great Plains are threatened by the potential introduction of this genetically modified (GM) wheat.
 Questions about market acceptance, farmer liability, segregation, and risks to the environment and human health remain unanswered.

 WORC is organizing to prevent the commercial introduction of GM wheat until these questions are answered.

 Never miss an opportunity to make the West a healthier and more sustainable place to call home.

 News from ag and food

 WORC filed an amicus brief in a lawsuit challenging the USDA’s corrupt beef checkoff program.
-Subscribe to WORC’s blog!
-In September, WORC joined allies in…
+Sign up for our newsletter!
+In September, WORC joined allies…

 If you're longing for healthier food, less erosion, and carbon storage, the solution is right under your feet.
 How about some good news for a…